 Based on the fairy tale by The Brothers Grimm.
-Hansel and Gretel are trapped in the deceptively ...
+Hansel and Gretel are abandoned after the famine strike in the village and where Hansel and Gretel are later trapped in the deceptively ...

 Based on the fairy tale by The Brothers Grimm.
 Hansel and Gretel are abandoned after the famine strike in the village and where Hansel and Gretel are later trapped in the deceptively decorated house of the witch Griselda who wishes to fatten Hansel so that he may be baked into a delicious gingerbread treat.Written by

 Jeff Hole <firstname.lastname@example.org>

 6 of 7 people found this review helpful.